FilipeD/model-manager/README.md

 # Due credits
-Thanks to Anthropic for making Claude freely available (sonnet 4 at the date of creation of this repo based on the "good enough" outcome of my conversation with Claude - details at https://medium.com/@teclas2k/when-claude-just-works-fed7add62a75);
+Thanks to Anthropic for making Claude freely available (sonnet 4 at the date of creation of this repo based on the "good enough" outcome of my conversation with Claude - details at https://medium.com/@teclas2k/when-claude-just-works-fed7add62a75 - btw, this wasn't sponsored in case you're wondering... :D );

 # Model Manager
 I finally got sick and tired of looking at the model manifests for what blobs to copy from a PC's ollama setup